 New composite material may restore damaged soft tissue.
 'Super antibody' fights off flu.
 29 July 2011Last updated at 08:49 By James Gallagher Health reporter, BBC News A jab protecting against all flu viruses is considered a holy grails of vaccine research The first antibody which can fight all types of the influenza A virus has been discovered, researchers claim.

 Experiments on flu-infected mice, published in Science Express, showed the antibody could be used as an "emergency treatment".
-It is hoped the development will lead to a "universal vaccine" - currently a new jab has to be made for each winter as viruses change.
-Virologists described the finding as a "good step forward".
-By Fiona Macrae UPDATED: 10:29 GMT, 20 May 2011 Clinical trials likely to start in three years Excruciating: Eighty per cent of Britons suffer with back pain at some point in their lives An injection that could ease the misery of back pain for millions has been invented by British scientists.
+New Virus Jumps From Monkeys to Lab Worker.
+Superhuman Hearing Possible, Experiments Suggest.
+How a jab of gel could be the surgery-free solution to your bad back.
+By Fiona Macrae Updated: 10:29 GMT, 20 May 2011 Clinical trials likely to start in three years Excruciating: Eighty per cent of Britons suffer with back pain at some point in their lives An injection that could ease the misery of back pain for millions has been invented by British scientists.